polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/HOL step-by step - SAP NetWeaver on Azure.md

 In a production deployment, you should consider using domain-based Group Policy Objects rather than local Group Policy.
 This approach is used in this lab strictly for simplicity.

-1. Navigate to the **s03-db-0** VM blade in the Azure portal, and use the **Connect** icon in the toolbar to establish an RDP session to that VM.
+1. Within the RDP session to **adPDC** Azure VM, navigate to the **s03-db-0** VM blade in the Azure portal, and use the **Connect** icon in the toolbar to establish an RDP session to that VM.
 When prompted to authenticate, sign in with the **CONTOSO\\s03-su** user account you created in the first exercise.

 2. Within the RDP session to s03-ascs-1 VM, in Server Manager, select the **Local Server** entry, click the **On** link next to the **IE Enhanced Security Configuration** label, in the **Internet Explorer Enhanced Security Configuration** dialog box, select both **Off** options, and click **OK**.